bitcoin/bips/bip-encrypted-backup.md

 - Let $s_i$ = sha256("BEB_INDIVIDUAL_SECRET" | $p_i$)
 - Let $c_i$ = $s$ ⊕  $s_i$

+**Note:** To prevent attackers from decrypting the backup using publicly known keys, explicitly exclude any public keys with x coordinate `50929b74c1a04954b78b4b6035e97a5e078a5a0f28ec96d547bfee9ace803ac0` (the BIP341 NUMS point, used as a taproot internal key in some applications).
+Additionally, exclude any other publicly known keys.
+In some cases, it may be possible to exclude certain keys from this process for customs applications or user needs, it is recommended to document such decision.

 ### AES-GCM Encryption

 * let $nonce$ = random()